SecretFoundation/SNIPs/SNIP-52.md

 ## Privacy Considerations

-The following section describes a hypothetical side-chain attack.
-It's important however to note the similarity to attacks based on storage access patterns (i.e., spicy printf), which actually expose more private data and should therefore be considered a greater threat.
-In both cases, using a system of decoys is the current best mitigation in practice.
+The following section describes a hypothetical side-chain attack for channels operating in Counter Mode.
+However, channels operating in TxHash Mode are completely immune to this type of attack and don't require any counter-measures.
+Contracts should still strive to emit a consistent number of events that appear as notifications in order to mask actual events with noise.

 If a contract action allows _any sender_ to trigger a notification for some recipient, then there is a risk that an attacker could perform a side-chain attack to precompute a victim's next Notification ID for a specific channel within a contract.